 - Captain America: The Winter Soldier: While the first film had the Captain punching out German HYDRA soldiers, the sequel has him fighting his own home nation, with HYDRA having infiltrated the American government and intelligence agencies, and building itself up again from the ashes with American recruits.

 - The Alternate History mockumentary C.S.A.: The Confederate States of America features a world where the Confederacy took over the whole of America, becoming an imperialistic pariah state where white supremacy and non-white slavery are cherished American institutions up there with baseball and apple pie.
-The kicker: it's ultimately portrayed as Not So Different from the actual United States.
+It's ultimately portrayed as Not So Different from the actual United States.

 - In the second Illuminatus! trilogy, Schrodinger's Cat, Robert Anton Wilson and Robert Shea introduce "Unistat", an alternative-universe and somewhat more malevolent version of the USA.